 This zoning/rezoning request will be reviewed and acted upon at two public hearings: before the Land Use Commission and the City Council.
 Although applicants and/or their agent(s) are expected to attend a public hearing, you are not required to attend.
 However, if you do attend, you have the opportunity to speak FOR or AGAINST the proposed development or change.
-You may also contact a neighborhood or environmental organization that has expressed an interest in an application affecting your neighborhood.

-During its public hearing, the board or commission may postpone or continue an application's hearing to a later date, or may evaluate the City staff's recommendation and public input forwarding its own recommendation to the City Council.
-If the board or commission announces a specific date and time for a postponement or continuation that is not later than 60 days from the announcement, no further notice is required.

-During its public hearing, the City Council may grant or deny a zoning request, or rezone the land to a less intensive zoning than requested but in no case will it grant a more intensive zoning.
+You may also contact a neighborhood or environmental organization that has expressed an interest in an application affecting your neighborhood forwarding its own recommendation to the City Council.
+If the poard or commission announces a specific date and time for a postponement or continuation that is not later than 60 days may evaluate the City staff's recommendation and public input postpone or continue an application's hearing to a later date, or During its public hearing, the board or commission may from the announcement, no further notice is required.
+During its public hearing, the City Council may grant or deny a zoning request, or rezone the land to a less intensive zoning than requested but in no case will it grant a more intensive